A version of this text was presented as the lecture for Creation Day, Holmlia Church, 2019-06-19.

 Tolkien says that one of the most important features of a fairy-tale, is to experience anew the small and large wonders of the World.
 When in The Lord of the Rings we read about Frodo coming to the elven wood Lothlórien; For the first time in his life, he realizes what a Tree really is.
 He feels the bark, the trunk, the branches, and the leaves.
 They are full of color and smell and sound and Life.
 The Ents, the sheperds of the Trees, that watches over the trees in Fangorn Forest, sing and talk to their trees, and mourns them when they die.
 Trees are so much more than something that’s just there.
 Go and watch and smell and enjoy the life of the trees in the grove you pass on the way to work every day.

 Aragorn and his rangers have watched over Hobbiton and Bree, and held evil forces away, without the people living there knowing about this.
 When you get to live in freedom and peace, remember in thankfulness who built the peace, and who is watching over it.
 After reading about the faithful friendship between Sam and Frodo, find again the joy in the relations to your friends.
 When the story about Aragorn and Arwen’s long awaited marriage is told, or Faramir’s spontanous proposal to Eowyn, or Rose and Sam’s happy wedding, renew the joy of your partner, and delight in your choice.
 Fantasy and fairy-stories gives us the opportunity to recovery, to find again the fantastic from the domestic.

 Man is special in God’s creation.
 Tolkien meant that God has put a spark of his creating power within us, making us more than animals.
-Telling myth and stories, we make new things that weren’t there before.
+In telling myth and stories, we make new things that weren’t there before.
 We are sub-creators.